sacredtechsunshine/sacredtechsunshine/README.md

 - 👋 Hi, I’m @sacredtechsunshine
 - 👀 I’m interested in spirituality, self development, learning, earthy things...
-- 🌱 I’m currently learning C++ and project management.
+- 🌱 I’m currently learning Swift & Database Design and project management.
 - 💞️ I’m looking to collaborate on projects!
 Beginner friendly...
-- 📫 How to reach me @aprilsnshine on all platforms...
+- 📫 How to reach me @aprilbaedior & @aprilbaeirl on all platforms...
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I have a podcast called Unrestricked Thinkng!
+- ⚡ Fun fact: I stream on twitch ;P

 <!---
 sacredtechsunshine/sacredtechsunshine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.